All Episodes

 But I don't see how you can avoid it.

-And if it's someone with inside the department, right now no one will believe what those investigations produce because oh did Jeff Sessions appoint this guy, or was it a career person?
+And if it's someone with inside the department, right now, no one will believe what those investigations produce because, oh, did Jeff Sessions appoint this guy?

 Well, I agree with you on the special counsel.

-I've been calling it for for a long time.
+I've been calling for it for a long time.

 What if it does turn out?

-I mean, okay, he he said, and then he clarified his remarks, as you know, after the exchange that he had with you, is that he was just talking about what the standard for a special counsel, which means that he hasn't decided if a special counsel is going to be necessary.
+I mean, okay, he said, and then he clarified his remarks, as you know, after the exchange that he had with you, is that he was just talking about what the standard for a special counsel, which means that he hasn't decided if a special counsel is going to be necessary.

-I'm also hearing a lot of rumors that there's going to be dramatic changes at the FBI in the next week or so, so that should be interesting.
+I'm also hearing a lot of rumors that there's going to be dramatic changes at the FBI in the next week or so.

-But more importantly, you know, if he's sitting there knowing that there's an investigation into fusion GPS Russian interference as it relates to Hillary or Uranium One, he can't tell you that.
+But more importantly, you know, if he's sitting there knowing that there's an investigation into fusion GPS, Russian interference as it relates to Hillary or Uranium One, he can't tell you that.

-And I would come back to how about these facts?
+And I would come back to, how about these facts?

 How about that?

-We don't know for certain, but it sure looks like it was if that's what happened.
+If that's not a fact haven, if everything points to that took place, we don't know for certain, but it sure looks like that's what happened.

 I do not know what does.